 Types Of Fabrics

-What is Fabric and Types of Fabrics?
+What is Fabric & Types of Fabrics

-The word ‘textile' arises from the Latin word “textils” which signifies ‘woven'.
+The word ‘textile' arises from the Latin word “textiles” which signifies ‘woven'.
 Fabric is a pliable substance constructed by the entwining web of fibers which can be natural as well as an artificial set of filaments.
 However, globalization has made different types of fabrics readily available.

 The Textile Fabrications essentially deal in design, manufacturing, and dispersal of yarn, cloth, and clothing.
 The unprocessed matter used in these fabrications is either be natural or synthetic.

-Classification of Fibers:
+2021 Classification of Different Types of Fibers:

-On the basis of its origin: Types of Fabrics which are natural as well as synthetic fibers through which cloth is entwined.
+On the basis of its origin: Different Types of Fabrics which are natural as well as synthetic fibers through which cloth is entwined.

 Natural Fibers: Filamentsobtained from plants and several other physiographical phenomena are titled as natural fibers.
 Example: cotton and jute from plants, silk from silkworms.